It is not enough to love the young. They must know that they are loved.

 St. John Bosco

 St. John Bosco, our founder, said, “Without you I can do nothing,” and his words still ring true today.
 Together we can break the terrible cycle of poverty and ignorance that destroys so many young lives.
 As an indispensable partner in this global effort and mission, you help us to live our mission: “Helping others to help themselves.”
-And alongside the over 34,000 Salesian Priests, Brothers and Sisters in our global mission spanning 132 countries throughout the world, you brighten the lives of poor children who desperately need to know that someone cares.
+And alongside nearly 30,000 Salesian Priests, Brothers and Sisters in our global mission spanning 132 countries throughout the world, you brighten the lives of poor children who desperately need to know that someone cares.

 Our work continues to grow in size and need.
 With the assistance of your prayers, financial support, and in-kind donations, we are making a tremendous impact in the lives of the needy by operating Orphanages, Shelters, Hospitals, Clinics, Nurseries, Youth Centers, Parishes, and Schools.
 Believing that poverty can only be eradicated through education, we take great pride in the accomplishments of our Elementary and High Schools, Vocational, Technical and Agricultural Schools, Colleges and Universities.